Codyonesock/backend_learning/README.md

   - `docker run -p 7000:7000 -e LOG_LEVEL=ERROR statusapp`

 ## ch3
-Chapter 3 will involve bringing in a Scylla DB or in memory DB to persist the stats.
+Chapter 3 adds in docker compose, auth and a database (Scylla DB or in memory DB) to persist the stats.

 ###### Example Commands
 - `docker compose -f ./ch-3/compose.yaml up --build` - Starts the Scylla DB and StatusApp.